 And with Penrith behind 6-4 just before the break, Luai stood up again to be involved in the game’s most crucial play.

-After a surging To’o run put Penrith on the attack, Luai changed the point of attack on the last tackle when he flung the ball right to Cleary.
+With a surging To’o run putting Penrith on the attack, Luai changed the point of attack on the last tackle when he flung the ball right to Cleary.

-In charging on to victory, Penrith avenged their 2020 grand-final defeat to Melbourne and became the first fully professional men’s team to win four straight titles in any Australian code this century.
+Penrith avenged their 2020 grand-final defeat to Melbourne to become the first fully professional men’s team to win four straight titles in any Australian code this century.